BlackHC/dlb_chapter2/content.md

 Stay tuned, \
  Andreas

+PS: Thanks to my friend Armin Krupp for suggestions and corrections of the draft.
+All current mistakes and factual errors have been added later.

-PS: This a gist repost of a post on my blog http://blog.blackhc.net/2017/03/dlb-chapter2/index.html.
+PSS: This a gist repost of a post on my blog http://blog.blackhc.net/2017/03/dlb-chapter2/index.html.
 I wish Medium was supporting LaTeX formulas properly...